The 2 Types of Risk Assessment Methodology

 Cybersecurity risk assessments are a vital part of any company’s information security management program — they help you understand which security risks your critical assets face, how you should protect those assets, and how much you should budget to protect them.

-What is risk assessment?
+What is Risk Assessment?

-Risk assessment is, broadly, the process of identifying and analyzing potential future events that may negatively impact your organization, how likely each sort of risk is, and how much of an impact a risk might have on your business.
+Risk assessment is the process of identifying and analyzing potential future events that may negatively impact your organization, how likely each sort of risk is, and how much of an impact a risk might have on your business.
 A risk assessment can also help you decide how much of each type of risk your organization is able to tolerate.

 Organizations conduct risk assessments in many areas of their businesses — from security to finance.
 Cybersecurity risk assessments deal exclusively with digital assets and data.